logo

 [ADVERTISEMENT]

-The common feature among them is their red irises.
+A common feature among them is their red irises.
 As these birds feed, they produce a harsh "krrrrrr" sound.

 The eggs of the Indian golden oriole are laid between early May and late June.
-Birds in the south will lay earlier than those in the north.
+Birds in the south lay earlier than those in the north.

 The eggs of the Indian golden oriole are laid between early May and late June.
-Birds in the south will lay earlier than those in the north.
+Birds in the south lay earlier than those in the north.

 Instagram/beyourownbirder